eleanorfrajka/AMOCatlas/docs/source/developer_guide.md

 - ✅ Use `log_debug` for rich details useful in debugging.
 - ✅ Avoid excessive logging inside tight loops.

-As `amocarray` expands, logs will play an increasing role in transparency and reproducibility.
+As `amocatlas` expands, logs will play an increasing role in transparency and reproducibility.

 ---